Rabiiia/QUICKSTART-BACKEND/README.md

 -  Now push

 # Local work
-### Add your local tomcat server in IDE
+ - Add your local tomcat server in IDE
-### In Utils Package, run your SetupTestUsers if you want to test locally with default user and admin in IDE
+ - In Utils Package, run your SetupTestUsers if you want to test locally for the default user and admin IDE

-# Added droplet.http in this java app
+# Added droplet.http in this java app (detailed instructions in the file)
+- After PUSH and your java app is succefully deployed on your droplet tomcat server
-- After push you can POST user directly to your droplet database in droplet.http file
+- You can POST newly user with your own name directly to your droplet database in droplet.http file